-If one spouse decides to claim “elective share” (a percentage of the estate), the claim is only against marital assets, said Ranzau.
+If one spouse decides to claim “elective share” (a percentage of the estate), the claim is only against marital assets, says Ranzau.
 Non-marital assets and separate property are considered separate and not subject to the elective share.
 The amount of elective share is determined by state law, but typically is between one-third and half of the estate.

 To your health

-Aside from finances, Ranzau said remarried couples should discuss health care powers of attorney and living wills.
+Aside from finances, Ranzau says remarried couples should discuss health care powers of attorney and living wills.
 If the new spouse is the designated agent in the event one spouse becomes incapacitated, the children need to know.